gmedinat/gmedinat.github.io/CV.md

 - **3 nights**: CCD Imager@Du Pont 2.5 m telescope, Las Campanas Observatory (2017)
 - **2 nights**: CCD Imager@SMARTS 0.9 m telescope, Cerro Tololo Inter-American Observatory (2013)

-This list includes in-person and remote observations for the following surveys: DELVE, DESI, S5 , HOWVAST, SMASH, Merian, HiTS, MADCASH, DECAT.
+This list includes in-person and remote observations for the following surveys: DELVE, DESI, S5 , HOWVAST, SMASH, Merian, HiTS, MADCASH, DECAT, and IBIS.

 ## Successful Observing Proposals

 **As PI**
+- “Tracing the origin of outer halo high-amplitude short-period RR Lyrae stars using high-resolution spectroscopy”, 2026A, Gemini-GHOST **(12 hr)**.
+- “The CEMP-r Puzzle: Mapping Sites and Timescales of Early r-Process Enrichment”, 2026A, Gemini-GHOST **(12 hr)**.
 - “Improving the velocity estimation of the best distance tracers in the Milky Way outer halo observed by DESI”, 2024B, Spare fiber program for the Dark Energy Spectroscopic Instrument survey, KPNO-Mayall, DESI (**∼4000 outer halo RR Lyrae stars with DESI**).
 - “Constraining the 3-D morphology and extension of the Orphan-Chenab kink with RR Lyrae stars”, 2024B, CTIO-Blanco, DECam **(4 nights)**.
 - “Searching for evidence of the Orphan-Chenab stream progenitor with RR Lyrae stars”, 2024A, CTIO-Blanco, DECam **(4 nights)**.